 The Appalachian Mountains stood as a formidable barrier when American pioneers attempted to move west.
 With ridges and valleys running north and south, the potential crossing points were few and far between.
-So, at a time when most people traveled on foot or horseback, the discovery of Cumberland Gap was like opening a door to the Ohio Valley.
-Now you and your pet can experience walking this legendary pass together.
+So, at a time when most people traveled on foot or horseback, the discovery of Cumberland Gap was like opening the door to the Ohio Valley.
+Now you and your pet can experience this legendary pass together.

 In 1750, Dr. Thomas Walker, a surveyor, followed an American Indian path though the area now known as Cumberland Gap.
 His documentation of the low mountain pass allowed Daniel Boone to make his first passage through the gap in 1769.
 In 1775, Daniel Boone and others returned to blaze the Wilderness Road, which allowed settlers to reach Kentucky and beyond.